For Buyers

 Q: Are buyers charged any fees?

-A: As a buyer, you will never pay Doctor’s Choice a penny.
-Be careful though, not all dental brokers operate this way.
-Various brokers will charge the buyer a percentage of the purchase price while others will require you to sign a dental supply agreement for “x” amount of years.
-In short, make sure you ask other brokers how they operate.
-You will however have to hire an attorney and / or CPA to review contracts as well as advise you on tax implications.
+A: As a buyer, you'll never pay Doctor’s Choice any money.
+However, be cautious—this isn't the case with all dental brokers.
+Some brokers charge buyers a percentage of the purchase price, while others may require you to sign a long-term dental supply agreement.
+Always ask brokers about their policies to understand how they operate.
+Keep in mind that you will need to hire an attorney and/or CPA to review contracts and provide guidance on tax implications.

 -